bellapickering/bellapickering.github.io/_recipes/recipe4.markdown

 # Honey Mustard Salmon in Foil

 **This Honey Mustard Salmon recipe features a homemade honey mustard sauce that is super delicious (and easy to adapt if you like to go heavier on the honey or mustard side).
-It can also be cooked quickly and easily in the oven or on the grill**
+It can also be cooked quickly and easily in the oven or on the grill.**

 <!--more-->